we speak your language!”

 Self-help: Practice safe sun.
 Apply and reapply physical sunscreen and wear UV-protective sunglasses, even on overcast days.
 Wear lightly-tinted sunglasses in the evening to protect your eyes from wind-borne debris, dust and pollutants.

 Factors: Inadequate water intake causes dehydration and water retention, which leads to puffy eyes, dark circles, bloating, dry skin and scalp, uneven skin tone and more.
-Culprits include coffee, tea, high-sodium sports and energy drinks, vegetable juice, soft drinks, alcoholic beverages, smoking, medications, and artificial sweeteners.
+Culprits include coffee, tea, cow’s milk, high-sodium sports and energy drinks, store-bought vegetable juice, caffeinated soft drinks, alcoholic beverages, smoking, medications, and artificial sweeteners.

 Fix: Eliminate or cut way back on known offenders (except medication), increase water intake, and be consistent.
 Rule of thumb: Drink enough water to equal half your weight in ounces.
 For every dehydrating beverage and salty meal, drink extra water.
 Increase your water intake if you take a medication like prednisone, which can cause severe puffiness.